 Avon Township Hall

 The Avon Township Hall (now Paint Creek Center for the Arts) was built in 1880 to serve as Avon Township's seat of government and is one of the few such nineteenth-century public buildings still extant in Oakland County.
 The two-story, frame building was used as a township hall for 100 years, and was also the site of public meetings, lectures, entertainments and religious services.
+Originally built as a one-story structure, it was modified during the Great Depression, when the entrances were moved and a second story was raised.
 In 1980, Avon Township (now the City of Rochester Hills) built a new township hall on West Avon Road, and this building became the home of the Paint Creek Center for the Arts.
 The building was listed on the Michigan Register of Historic Sites in 1979.